 The basis of Psychodynamic Psychotherapy is Freudian psychoanalysis, but where the therapist and client are seated in view of each other and the therapist talks during the therapy as well as listening.
 Perhaps the best way to describe psychodynamic psychotherapy is “the archaeology of the human mind”, focusing on helping clients to explore and gain insight into the causes of their difficulties so that you become able to address your own issues as they arise.
 So, Psychodynamic Psychotherapy can be useful if you want are looking for a longer-term solution to the problems you are experiencing.

 In contrast, CBT is a brief, time-limited treatment therapy between 6 and 12 sessions focusing on specific goals but not your historical experience.
-This means that CBTtends to be a highly structured process which is directive in order to achieve its goals.
+This means that CBT tends to be a highly structured process which is directive in order to achieve its goals.
 CBT aims to help the client ‘fix’ their cognitive process by breaking the overwhelming thoughts and feelings into smaller parts and implementing a copying mechanism in order to induce positive changes in their behaviour and emotional state.
-So, CBT can be very useful if you are looking for a quick fix to the problems you are experiencing.
+So, CBT can be very useful if you are looking for means to manage the symptoms you are experiencing.

 In conclusion, we at the Koan Practice believe that we serve out clients best by seeking deeper, longer term solutions with our clients; putting you and the exploration of your particular issues at the centre of your therapy.